 Michigan Nonprofit Association is committed to promoting and strengthening a life-long ethic of service and civic engagement through the support of community-building initiatives.
 Active, engaged volunteers lead to stronger nonprofit organizations.
-Our programs and affiliate organizations include Highway T, the LEAGUE Michigan, Michigan Campus Compact, and AmeriCorps VISTA.
+MNA manages multiple programs and affiliates and is a sponsoring organization for AmeriCorps VISTA.

 Resources & Publications

 Our State of Generosity (www.ourstateofgenerosity.org) - Our State of Generosity explores the past 40 years of Michigan's philanthropy and its leadership and is a joint effort of the Council of Michigan Foundations, Michigan Nonprofit Association, Michigan Community Service Commission, and the Johnson Center for Philanthropy.

 pdf Lifelong Civic Engagement Guide - A digital resource that discusses lifelong engagement of Michigan residents and offers suggestions and resources on how to engage in the community.

 2015 Michigan Civic Health Index - The inaugural edition examines behaviors and attitudes of Michiganders regarding civic life in our state.